Above photo — Escape 5.0TA (borrowed photo.)

 We're having fun making decisions on the options for our trailer.
 We thought we had made the final choice on the interior color scheme.
 But, after viewing several videos and looking at photos of some finished Escape interiors, we nixed what we thought we would like for the countertop.
 Our new first choice is now Mineral Jet.

 New finalists for the interior: Countertop — Mineral Jet; Trim — black; Floor — Colorado Canyon; Fabric — Tenacity Harvest.
-And it appears that maple is at the top for the interior.
+And it appears that maple is at the top of the interior.

 As we continue working through this process, we still have to make decisions on small but essential things, such as the location of additional captain reading lights, other 12V/USB & 120V outlet locations (besides the standard), extra counter extensions (one is already on our build sheet), location of the exterior shower, and optional reinforced walls (if mounting any heavy items such as a TV or any sort of storage system the wall needs to supported).